 Nic McMillan, MS (2015-2017), "Plant community responses to bison reintroduction within Montana's Northern Great Plains."
 Currently an Assistant Professor of Grazing Lands Ecology at University of Nebraska - Lincoln.

 Shefali Azad, MS (2014-2016), "Population dynamics of black bears in northwestern South Carolina."
-Currently with Archbold Biological Station.
+Currently a Data Manager with Archbold Biological Station.

 Anna Siegfried, MS (2019-2021), "Mesopredator detection and eastern spotted skunk den site selection."
 Currently a Law Enforcement Officer with the U.S. Forest Service.